christopher-janssen/GPS2/README.md

-# The Panopticon Project - Location Contextualization for Recovery Monitoring
+# The GPS2 Project - Location Contextualization for Recovery Monitoring

 ## Project Goal